sympy/sympy/doc/src/tutorial/finite_diff_derivatives.rst

     >>> X =  M.inv() * R
     >>> # note that all three coefficients make up the solution
     >>> # the first derivative is coefficient c_1 which is X[1].
-    >>> print "The second order accurate approx0mation for the first derivative is: "
+    >>> print "The second order accurate approximation for the first derivative is: "
     >>> print "dF/dx = ", together(X[1])

 Of course, we can devise a similar formula for the value of the derivative at the left end of the set of points at `(x_{1},F_{1})` in terms of values at `(x_{2},F_{2})` and `(x_{3},F_{3})`.

+In addition to the output above we may output the generated finite difference derivative approximations in Fortran, C, etc forms.

 Next we show how to perform these and many other discritizations of derivatives, but using a much more efficient approach originally due to Bengt Fornberg and now incorported into SymPy.